-Washington County will be part of the statewide process of assuring that voters are in election districts that are equal in population.
+Washington County was part of the statewide process of assuring that voters are in election districts that are equal in population.

 Redistricting is the act of redrawing geographic boundaries within a state from which voters elect their U.S. Representatives, state legislators, county commissioners, and local officials.
 The process of redistricting will use the 2020 Census data to draw new boundaries that will be in effect for the next 10 years.

 By law, the state Legislature is charged with adopting new congressional and legislative districts by Feb.
 15, 2022.
 If the Legislature is unable to pass a plan that gains the approval of the Governor, the Minnesota courts will step in and create a plan.
 After the state sets the congressional and legislative districts, municipalities will create their election precincts.
 And finally, after all the individual precincts are established, the county will determine county commissioner districts.
-The county anticipates that process to occur in April 2022.
+The county completed that process April 26, 2022.

 Redistricting of county commissioner districts is required if they are no longer contiguous, vary in population more than 10% from the average commissioner district population, or the districts are not as close to equal in population as possible.